msmt2017/web_Android_layoutEditor/README.md

 ## Getting Started

-This application is designed to run within Firebase Studio.
 1. The main interface is accessible via `src/app/page.tsx`.
 2. Explore the different tabs: Visual Editor, Blueprint, XML Editor, Component Library, Property Editor, Layout Optimization, and Settings.
 3. Modify XML in the "XML Editor" tab or use the "Property Editor" after (mock) selecting an element in the "Visual Preview".